-Additionally, three vaccines for COVID-19 were granted Emergency Use Authorization by the FDA in late 2020 and early 2021, and more are likely to be authorized in the future.
-The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.
+Since the beginning of the COVID-19 pandemic, three vaccines for COVID-19 have received Emergency Use Authorization by the FDA and one of those later received marketing approval.
+Additional vaccines may be authorized or approved in the future. resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.

-These and other factors arising from the COVID-19 pandemic could worsen and further adversely impact our ability to conduct clinical trials and our business generally, and could have a material adverse impact on our operations and financial condition and results.
-The extent to which the COVID-19 pandemic impacts our operations or those of our third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the pandemic, the efficacy and safety of vaccines, the ability of third parties to manufacture and distribute vaccines, and new information that may emerge concerning mutations of the coronavirus that causes COVID-19, among others.
+These and other factors arising from the ongoing COVID-19 pandemic could worsen and further adversely impact our ability to conduct clinical trials and our business generally, and could have a material adverse impact on our operations and financial condition and results.
+The extent to which the ongoing COVID-19 pandemic impacts our operations or those of our third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the pandemic, the efficacy and safety of vaccines, including against emerging variants, the ability of third parties to manufacture and distribute vaccines and the public's willingness to receive such vaccines, and new information that may emerge concerning mutations of the coronavirus that causes COVID-19, among others.